World Summit on the Information Society: Follow-up through the WSIS Forum

-Since 2006 the WSIS Forum has been held in Geneva around World Information Society Day (17 May) to implement the WSIS Follow-up.
-The event is organized by the WSIS facilitators including ITU, UNESCO, UNCTAD and UNDP and hosted by ITU.
+Since 2006, the WSIS Forum has been held in Geneva around World Information Society Day (17 May) to implement the WSIS Follow-up.
+The event is organized by WSIS facilitators including ITU, UNESCO, UNCTAD and UNDP and hosted by ITU.
 Until 2010 the Forum was held in ITU building and since then it has been held in International Labour Organization building.